 What types of courses qualify for the NHS Learning Support Fund?

-Courses that are NHS-approved pre-registration healthcare programmes—nursing, midwifery, occupational therapy, physiotherapy, etc.—usually qualify.
-Postgraduate or conversion courses might be included if they meet NHS approval criteria.
+Courses that are NHS-approved pre-registration healthcare programmes—nursing, midwifery, occupational therapy, physiotherapy, and similar clinical qualifications—typically qualify.
+Postgraduate conversion courses may be included if they meet NHS approval criteria.
+Always verify your specific programme’s status through official NHS or university channels.

 Who is eligible to receive the fund?

-Typically, UK residents studying in England (or the relevant devolved UK nation) on an approved course are eligible.
-Non-UK or EU students generally do not qualify, except in specific circumstances like certain clinical placements.
+Generally, UK residents studying in England (or the relevant devolved UK nation) on an approved course are eligible.
+Students from outside the UK and EU typically don’t qualify for most elements, though specific exceptions may apply for certain clinical placement circumstances.

 How do I apply and when should I do it?

-Applications generally open at the start of the academic year—ideally, apply as early as possible after registration.
-Check your university’s student finance or NHS support portal, gather income and residency documentation, and meet deadlines to secure funding.
+Applications open at the start of each academic year.
+The NHS Business Services Authority recommends applying as early as possible after registration opens to ensure timely processing.
+Check your university’s student finance portal or the official NHS Learning Support Fund website, gather income and residency documentation in advance, and submit well before any stated deadlines.

 What kinds of support are included in the fund?